Desynq/SlimeSurvivalModpack/src/README.md

 - Don't use `this` inside of class `static { }` blocks
-  - KubeJS shares global scope across files and the TypeScript compiled code will get overriden leading to missing function calls.
+  - KubeJS shares global scope across files and the TypeScript compiled code will get overridden leading to undefined function calls.